 Maybe everyone in the Pentagon waited for Vonnegut to die, I thought, before cynically performing his trick.
 They were risking our lives even when we were supposed to be home.
 And they were bending time to do it.

 I’m at a house party in 2018.
-An iPhone is streaming Blackstreet, and everyone is transported to another time that they heard the group.
+An iPhone is streaming Blackstreet, and everyone is transported to another time that they heard them.
 A friend asked me something that was on her mind.
 I didn’t have to answer the question, she said, which meant I knew exactly what the question was.

 “No Diggity” is playing.
 My friend has to raise her voice.